KARA has been reporting and speaking on critical issues

 impacting abused and neglected children for many years.

-The INVISIBLE CHILDREN Campus project
+KARA’s INVISIBLE CHILDREN Campus project

 WHAT IS A PUBLIC HEALTH CRISIS?

 Polio, smallpox & measles were public health emergencies – policies & programs were created to end these crisis.

 Today 37% of American children are reported to child protective services by the time they are 18.

 In 2016, 3.5 million children were investigated (or the subject of CP response).
 Almost 700,000 children are abused annually & tens of million Americans suffer from the traumas of child abuse.

 Untreated trauma leads to dangerous lifestyle, chronic illness and early death – impacting taxes, schools, public safety and health.

 The vast majority of youth in the Juvenile Justice System came through child protective services & almost all criminal justice inmates experienced the juvenile justice system.
 Prison recidivism has reached as high as 80% in the U.S.

 80% of youth aging out of foster care lead dysfunctional lives.
 Our communities suffer along with them as the health of a neighborhood depends on the well-being of the people living there.

 HOW DO WE SOLVE A PUBLIC HEALTH CRISIS?